 - ET race day contact is Drew Repoza.
 Drew can be reached at 630-697-4439 in case of questions/issues or directions.
 THANK YOU, Drew!!

-- Remote online Athlete Tracking methods: You can track our athletes during the day at Ironman.com.
-Look for the Live Coverage link and Wisconsin and the Athlete Tracker page.
-Enter their name or bib number.
-You can also use the official tracking app on your phone.
+- Remote online Athlete Tracking methods: You can track our athletes during the day with the official tracking app on your phone.
 It’s called Ironman Tracker.

 We then load into our cars and head to Panera, 3416 University Ave., to pick up some sandwiches to bring out to the bike course.

-We’ll then head back into Madison and park ourselves in one of the many ramps near State St. somewhere around the Freiburg Taphaus in the 100 block of State St.
+We’ll then head back into Madison and park ourselves in one of the many ramps near State St. somewhere around the Buck and Badger Northwoods Lodge (burger/beer joint) in the 100 block of State St.

 We’ll be able to see the athletes several times on the run from this spot since it’s also a 2 loop run course.
-We’ll have dinner at the Taphaus or somewhere on that first block of State St.
+Most will eat dinner somewhere on that first block of State St.